daeh/zotero-markdb-connect/README.md

    - This is recommended if you created the Markdown notes with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin).

    - The Markdown file names should start with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTeX citekey).
 2. Link Markdown files to Zotero items using **Zotero Item Keys**.

    - This is recommended if you created the Markdown notes with the `Export Note` feature of Zotero.
    - The Markdown file names should start with `@` and the file contents should include the Zotero-Item-Key in a consistent format
      (Zotero automatically generates Item Keys; they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`).

+NOTE: _ZoteroObsidianCitations_ assumes that a given Markdown file corresponds to a single Zotero item.
+(A Markdown reading note can reference multiple Zotero items throughout the file, but _ZoteroObsidianCitations_ will only link the Markdown note to one BetterBibTeX-citekey / Zotero-Item-Key.)
+Multiple Markdown files can point to the same Zotero item.

 ---